What Plant Can You Make Coffee From?

 Once the coffee beans are processed and dried, they are sorted, graded, and roasted to bring out their distinct flavors.
 It is during the roasting process that the natural sugars and acids within the beans undergo chemical reactions, resulting in the familiar aroma and taste of coffee.
 The roasted coffee beans can then be ground and brewed to create a delectable cup of coffee.

-See also Is Drinking Coffee Regularly Harmful?
+See also Where Is Most US Coffee From?

 In conclusion, coffee plants, namely Arabica, Robusta, Liberica, and Excelsa, are the primary sources for the coffee enjoyed globally.
 Each plant variety possesses unique characteristics and flavor profiles that contribute to the diverse and rich world of coffee.
 Through careful cultivation, harvesting, and processing, coffee farmers are able to bring us the delightful beverage we all cherish every morning or throughout the day.
 So, the next time you take a sip of your favorite brew, know that it all began with a coffee plant!